mattcl/aoc-benchmarks/SPECIFICATION.md

 answer.* The solution values will be converted to strings for checking purposes.

 > [!IMPORTANT]
-> *For days where you're outputting ascii art to the screen, output with the expected characters.
+> *For days where you're outputting ascii art to the screen, the solution component(s) of the rendered json should be the string(s) you would have printed to stdout.
 The output will be trimmed of leading and trailing newlines/whitespace.

 If `AOC_JSON` is set _AND_ a solution does not exist for a given day, then the